ggruszczynski/Scheduler/README.md

 ## Task

-Write a program (in a chosen by you language), which will launch the simulation.
+Write a program (in a chosen by you language), which will launch the 'task assignment' simulation.
 It should be possible to change the simulation parameters on the fly.

 ### Input(should have reasonable default values)